top of page

 Finalytiq analysis of the no-brainer portfolio vs alternatives

-The chart also shows how the NBP fares against other offerings, and Abraham was his usual straight-talking self in the report.
+The chart also shows how the NBP fares against other multi-asset offerings, and Abraham was his usual straight-talking self in the report.

 "A key conclusion of the report is that the vast majority of multi-asset fund managers deliver worse risk-adjusted returns than a simple market portfolio.
 And they charge clients very high fees for the privilege.